AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

 Commit and push.

-f.
+e.
 Integrate Panorama with Aviatrix Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Go to the Aviatrix Controller->Firewall Network->Vendor Integration->Firewall Manager (Panorama), fill out all the required information and save.